 Contributed by Christian from Unusual Traveler

-Iraq, the Cradle of Civilization, has slowly started to open up for foreign tourist once again after the country has been struggling years of war and chaos (some parts of Iraq is still off limit).
+Iraq, the Cradle of Civilization, has slowly started to open up for foreign tourist once again after the country has been struggling with years of war and chaos (some parts of Iraq is still off limits).
 But these days things are improving so tourists can once again visit the ruins of Babylon and Ctesiphon, and now you can also visit some of the old private palaces belonging to Saddam Hussein.
 Most people will be surprised that it´s possible to have an ice-cold, locally made Baghdad beer next to the Tigris river or whilst visiting some of the holiest places in the world, Karbala and Najaf.

 Iraq is not yet an easy country to visit.
 The visa is a bureaucratic nightmare, and you are required to have a local guide with you when travelling between places.
 If you do manage to obtain the visa and decide to visit Iraq, you will be surprised by how liberal and welcoming the locals are, though they are not yet used to seeing foreigners walking around the streets without armed protection.